 If the CRO firm chooses the wrong page, that time and money are wasted.

 There should be no shortcuts here.
-Without following a process, or by giving a generic answer, such as using best practices, the firm is just randomly guessing.
+Without following a process or giving a generic answer, such as using best practices, the firm is just randomly guessing.

 If they are randomly guessing from the start, avoid them.

 A top-tier conversion agency will use a mix of the following activities to come up with a conversion roadmap for the site: